Facial recognition among profiles Github Github

 Profile images

-Our dataset comes from images of 40 students in the course given by Tom Mitchell.
-Each student has 32 pictures of him, with different head positions (e.g. top, right), emotions (e.g. neutral, happy) and with/without sunglasses.
-As a pre-process step, we have used binary Otsu's segmentation in order to have a binary image rather than a gray image.
-This allows us to have only 2 possible values per pixel.
+Our dataset comprises images of 40 students enrolled in the course taught by Tom Mitchell.
+Each student possesses 32 pictures depicting them with various head positions (e.g., top, right), emotions (e.g., neutral, happy), and with or without sunglasses.
+As a preprocessing step, we employed binary Otsu's segmentation to convert the images from grayscale to binary, enabling each pixel to have only two possible values.

 Artificial neural networks Github

-We have implemented our own feed-forward neural networks, using backpropagation to propagate the error, momentum to try to minimize training time and also random weight initialization.
-We also have implemented all the necessary function to do cross-validation, shuffle and split the data.
+We have implemented our own feed-forward neural networks, utilizing backpropagation to propagate the error, momentum to improve convergence, and random weight initialization.
+Additionally, we have implemented all the necessary functions to perform cross-validation, data shuffling, and data splitting.

 Training

-In order to learn the different weights as well as the neural networks parameters (number of hidden layers, number of neurons etc.), we have used cross-validation with training, validation and testing set.
-We use the training set to learn, the validation set to tune our parameters and finally the testing set to approximate the generalized error (which should be unbiased).
+To learn the different weights and neural network parameters (such as the number of hidden layers, number of neurons, etc.), we utilized cross-validation with training, validation, and testing sets.
+The training set was used for learning, the validation set for parameter tuning, and finally, the testing set for approximating the generalized error (which should be unbiased).

 Miscellaneous